Kattendijk Formation

-Kattendijk Sands is a five million years old marine geological formation north of Antwerp, Belgium. including the north-western parts of the Campine region.
+The Kattendijk Formation (also known as the Kattendijk Sands) is a five million years old marine geological formation north of Antwerp, Belgium. including the north-western parts of the Campine region.
 The area was named by De Heuter and Laga in 1976.
 The sands range from medium fine to coarse and contain a large proportion of shell grit.

 Geology

-The clay of the Rupelian era developed to a depth of approximately 70 m beneath a deposit of Neogene sand.
-The formation has a Miocene Era aquifer, while the clay level dates to the Pliocene.
+The clay of Rupelian age developed to a depth of approximately 70 m beneath a deposit of Neogene sand.
+The formation has a Miocene epoch aquifer, while the clay level dates to the Pliocene.

 Palaeontology

 A Pliocene species of auk (Alca stewarti) was found in 2000.
+A small oceanic dolphin, Pliodelphis, is also known from the formation.